Seren-Hughes/crystal-cave/TESTING.md

 ![ESLint Results](assets/media/eslint-validation-result.png)

-In addition to ESLint, script.js and audio.js were linted using JSHint.
+In addition to ESLint, script.js and audio.js were linted using JSHint for extra validation.
+JSHint is more strict and provides useful metrics.
+The results are shown below.
 <details><summary>script.js:</summary>

 ![JSHint Script Results](assets/media/jshint-script-validation.png)